Shopify guide

 Shopify chatbot claims have levels.

 A chatbot that can show product cards is not automatically a chatbot that should change billing details.
-Use these weights as a buyer checklist, not as a product score.
+Use these weights as a buyer checklist for what to test first.

 Decision weighting